waseemingly/tp/docs/UserGuide.md

 Format: `unlock pw/Password123!`

-* Default password is `Password123!`
+* Default password is `Password123!`.
-* You are highly recommended to change to a different password
+* You are highly recommended to change to a different password.

 When command succeeds, CLI shows: